TomSssM/MyCodewars/snippets/server-side-js/7-web-sock-chat/article.md

 ### Setting the Connection

 WebSocket is a protocol: `ws://server.example.com/chat`.
+As you know HTTP is stateless.
+What the word _stateless_ means in this context is that once an HTTP request is made, the connection between the server and the client is lost as well as all the data associated with that request.
+WebSocket, on the other hand, isn't stateless meaning that a connection is always maintained between the two sides.
+It is good for real-time applications.

 Before a WebSocket connection can be established the browser, over HTTP, asks the server whether the server has support for WebSocket.
 If it does we switch from `HTTP -> WS`.
 Here is an example of a request to the server inquiring about the WebSocket support:
 ```
 GET /chat HTTP/1.1